Help me find...

 A WIDOWED applicant must have a minimum of three (3) years readjustment/grieving period before applying.

 Applications will be accepted only after attendance at a Deacon Formation Inquiry Weekend.
-Upcoming dates and details will be published in the News & Events section of this website.
-If interested, we invite you to complete and submit an Inquiry Weekend Reservation Request form.
+Upcoming dates and details will be published in the News & Events section of this website and in the diocesan eNewsLetter.
+If interested, we invite you to visit our Inquiry and Application Process page.